-Effect of 5-tocopherol on cell uptake of recombinant enzymes used for ERT.
-Given that tocopherols lowered endocytic content in diseased cells and the fact that ERT requires endocytic uptake of recombinant enzymes, we examined whether δ-tocopherol would affect delivery of recombinant ASM, the enzyme deficient in NPD-A (Schuchman and Desnick, 2017).
-As other enzymes used for lysosomal ERT, ASM undergoes clathrin-mediated endocytosis upon binding to M6P receptors (Dhami and Schuchman, 2004), which is blocked in the presence of competing M6P (Muro et al., 2006).
-We first tested NPD-A patient fibroblasts to verify their lower level of endogenous ASM activity versus healthy cells (21% of control wild-type activity; Figure 6A), and to verify that incubation with recombinant ASM increased their ASM activity, as expected for delivery of an active enzyme (Figure 6A).
+ASM increased their ASM activity, as expected for delivery of an active enzyme (Fig. 6A).
 Recombinant ASM increased ASM activity of wild-type fibroblasts by 25% (not statistically significant due to high activity level in these cells) and to a greater extent (63% increase) in diseased cells, consistent with their lower endogenous activity.
-In contrast, treatment of cells (either endothelial cells or fibroblasts; Figure 6B) with δ -tocopherol inhibited the acquisition of recombinant ASM activity by diseased cells (~22% reduction; Figure 6B) and also lowered acquired ASM activity in healthy cells (9-30% reduction; Figure 6B).
-However, in the absence of recombinant ASM, δ-tocopherol did not affect endogenous ASM activity: 107% and 89% activity of untreated cells were found in imipramine-induced diseased endothelial cells or NPD-A fibroblasts, respectively (Supplemental Figure S8).
-Thus, δ - tocopherol does not impact ASM activity per se, but diminishes acquisition of exogenous ASM activity, which is consistent with its effect in lowering the clathrin pathway, as was observed for Tf uptake (Figure 3).
-As such, treatment with recombinant ASM was 45% less effective in reducing sphingomyelin storage in diseased cells treated with δ -tocopherol compared to those that did not receive this vitamin (Figure 6C).
+In contrast, treatment of cells (either endothelial cells or fibroblasts; Fig. 6B) with δ-tocopherol inhibited the acquisition of recombinant ASM activity by diseased cells (~22% reduction; Fig. 6B) and also lowered acquired ASM activity in healthy cells (9%-30% reduction; Fig. 6B).
+However, in the absence of recombinant ASM, δ-tocopherol did not affect endogenous ASM activity: 107% and 89% activity of untreated cells were found in imipramine-induced diseased endothelial cells or NPD-A fibroblasts, respectively (Supplemental Fig. 8).
+Thus, δ -tocopherol does not impact ASM activity per se, but diminishes acquisition of exogenous ASM activity, which is consistent with its effect in lowering the clathrin pathway, as was observed for Tf uptake (Fig. 3).
+As such, treatment with recombinant ASM was 45% less effective in reducing sphingomyelin storage in diseased cells treated with δ -tocopherol compared with those that did not receive this vitamin (Fig. 6C).